Dahimi/Nexus-Agents/README.md

 By making this platform open-source, we're creating a hub where developers can contribute their specialized agents, fostering continuous improvement and evolution.
 This community-driven approach ensures we're always pushing towards more efficient, reliable, and cost-effective computer automation.

+## **Why Morocco?**

+When we started this project, we weren't just thinking about building another AI platform - we were thinking about Morocco's unique position in the AI landscape.
+Our country has untapped tech talent ready to explode, and we believe this is our moment to shine.

+Why?
+Because we're building something that plays to our strengths:

+- **Built for Morocco, Open to the World**: We're making it easy to integrate Morocco-specific agents like Darija STT models and Atlas LLM, while keeping the platform globally accessible.
+It's our way of bringing Moroccan innovation to the world stage.

+- **Our Shot at Making History**: Just like GitHub became the hub for code and Hugging Face put France on the AI map, we believe Agent Hub could make Morocco a central player in the AI world.
+Not by following others' paths, but by creating our own.

+This isn't just about catching up - it's about leading in our own way.
+We're creating a space where Moroccan developers can learn, contribute, and shape the future of AI automation alongside the global community.

 ## **Table of Contents**
 - [Overview](#overview)